-Photo Flash: In Rehearsal with the UK Tour of A TALE OF TWO CITIES
+Photo Flash: UK Tour of A TALE OF TWO CITIES Kicks Off Today

 Jacob Ifan will be making his professional theatre debut as 'Charles Darnay'.
 Jacob is best known for playing the lead role of PC Jake Vickers on the BBC's recent TV series Cuffs.
 Joseph Timms, whose credits include Twelfth Night and Richard III (Donmar on Broadway), Privates on Parade (Noel Coward Theatre) and The Hudsucker Proxy (Nuffield/Liverpool Everyman), will play 'Sydney Carton'.

 Shanaya Rafaat who has appeared in Great Expectations (West Yorkshire Playhouse), Around the World in 80 Days (St James Theatre) and King Lear(Shakespeare's Globe), will play 'Lucie Manette' and Sue Wallace, whose National Theatre credits include Husbands and Sons, Emil and the Detectives and Alan Bennett's Untold Stories, takes the role of 'Miss Pross'.
 Patrick Romer, who has numerous RSC credits to his name, plays 'Dr Manette'.

 Harry Attwell, whose credits include The Skriker (Royal Exchange Theatre), The Crucible (Old Vic) and Henry V (Michael Grandage Company) will play 'Defarge' and Noa Bodner, whose credits include Testing the Echo/Moving Stories (National Theatre) and Playing for Time (Sheffield Crucible), will play 'Madame Defarge'.
 Michael Garner, fresh from Nell Gwynn in the West End, appears as 'Lorry'.